telink-semi/zephyr/boards/riscv/tlsr9118bdk40d/doc/index.rst

 PINs Configuration
 ------------------

-- LED0 (green): GPIO19
-- SW0: GPIO16, SW1: GPIO15
+- LED1 (RED): GPIO15
-- Key Matrix SW0: GPIO18_GPIO16, SW1: GPIO18_GPIO15, SW2: GPIO17_GPIO16, SW3: GPIO17_GPIO15
+- LED2 (RED): GPIO16
+- LED3 (RED): GPIO17
+- LED4 (RED): GPIO18

+Keys
+- SW7 : GPIO4
+- SW9 : GPIO5
+- SW2 : GPIO6
+- SW1 : GPIO7

-Peripheral's pins on the SoC are mapped to the following GPIO pins in the ``boards/riscv/tlsr9118bdk40d/tlsr9118bdk40d-common.dtsi`` file:
+Peripheral's pins on the SoC are mapped to the following GPIO pins in the ``boards/riscv/tlsr9118bdk40d/tlsr9118bdk40d-common.dtsi`` and ``boards/riscv/tlsr9118bdk40d/tlsr9118bdk40d.dts`` files:

-- PWM Channel 4 (red LED): GPIO20
+- 3 PWM Channel: GPIO18, GPIO17, GPIO16
 - I2C SCL: GPIO15, SDA: GPIO16

 Serial Port
 -----------

 The TLSR9118BDK40D SoC has 3 UARTs.
-The Zephyr console output is assigned to UART0 (J47 connector).
+The Zephyr console output is assigned to UART0 (J47 USB-C connector).
 The default settings are 115200 8N1.
-The slave core N22 console is assigned to UART1 (J71 connector).
+The slave core N22 console is assigned to UART1 (UART_RX GPIO 0, UART_TX GPIO 1).
+You will need USB-to-UART converter.
 The default settings are 115200 8N1.

 Although UART0 and UART1 are set by default as console outputs for each core, UART2 can be configured to usage on GPIO15, GPIO16 (check ``boards/riscv/tlsr9118bdk40d/tlsr9118bdk40d-pinctrl.dtsi`` ).